robustzurcher/promotion/README.md

 * Blesch, M., Eisenhauer, P. (2020).
 [Robust investment under risk and ambiguity](https://github.com/robustzurcher/promotion/raw/master/Eisenhauer%26Blesch.2020.pdf).
 Submitted.

+## Presentation
+The most recent version of our slide deck can be found [here]().
+Thanks to Gregro Reich for the illustrative introduction to the Rust (1987) Model.

 ## Computational support

 We develop two software packages in support of this research.
 We ensure transparency, reproducibility, and extensibility by documenting both of them online.

-* `ruspy`, open-source package for estimating and simulating infinite horizon single-agent discrete choice model in the setting of Rust (1987).
+* `ruspy`, A Python package for the simulation and estimation of a prototypical infinite- horizon dynamic discrete choice model based Rust (1987).
 More details are available in our [online documentation](https://ruspy.readthedocs.io/en/latest/#).

-* `robupy`, open-source package for finding worst-case probabilities in the context of robust decision making.
+* `robupy`, A Python package for robust optimization.
 More details are available in our [online documentation](https://robupy.readthedocs.io/en/latest/#).